1st/python-book/Articles/SublimeText.md

 Install SublimeText plugins
 ----------

+To use plugins in SublimeText you need to add extension that allows to install and update plugins in command palette.
+Install [Sublime Package Control](https://sublime.wbond.net/installation) and start install plugins with key combination **Command + Shift + P** and select **Install Package** in dropdown.

 Below we modify **User Settings**.
 To do so open **Sublime Text -> Preferences -> Package Settings -> SublimeLinter -> Settings - User**.
 It opens file in new tab where you can add or modify options.
 Save this file and changes will be made immediately.